Volunteering at KSU

 Coronavirus (COVID-19) Update:

-The Department of Student Leadership and Service will continue to serve students remotely.
 For official University updates concerning COVID-19, please visit the website at: https://coronavirus.kennesaw.edu/.

 For immediate assistance, please contact us at: